COVID-19 daily point-prevalence

 A total of 10,000 participants recruited from all 18 districts around Hong Kong were provided with rapid antigen tests (RAT).

+Participants are grouped into seven cohorts of roughly equal size, with each cohort scheduled to perform RAT on one day over the week.
 Participants conducted the RATs with self-sampled combined throat and nasal swab, and submitted their test results on the same day.
-Multiple test results submitted by individuals on the same day were deduplicated.

 Confidence intervals are calculated using the Fay-and-Feuer method based on gamma distribution (1997) to show the uncertainty around the estimate.
 Wider intervals suggest greater uncertainty in the estimate.